Frequently Asked Questions

 Who will paint me?

-Whomever you’d like.
+Whoever you’d like.
 Ask your friends.
 You never know, they may also be interested in riding so you might arrange a painting swap.
-I’ll paint your back, if you’ll paint mine.
-Another option is to leave the painting in the hands of the new friends you’ll make at the painting party the morning of the parade.
+I’ll paint your back; you paint mine.
+Another option is to leave the painting in the hands of the new friends you’ll make at a painting party the morning of the parade.
 Many people show up with their ideas and a couple of brushes and ask others to help them out.
 If you have a particular design in mind and it consists of repeating shapes (ex. starfish, angel fish, seahorse) you can speed things along by making stencils ahead of time.

 Will the paint come off?